Getting Started in Japan – Fall 2023

 - No parking space is available for exchange students.

-- Bringing electric home appliances or furniture into your room is restricted (except for PCs).
+- Bringing electric home appliances or furniture into your room is restricted (except for PCs and hair dryers).

 First Payment of Dormitory Fees